Blaizzy/mlx-embeddings/docs/Homebrew-and-Python.md

 $(brew --prefix)/lib/pythonX.Y/site-packages
 ```

-So, for Python 3.y.z, you'll find it at `/usr/local/lib/python3.y/site-packages`.
+So, for Python 3.y.z, you'll find it at `/usr/local/lib/python3.y/site-packages` on macOS Intel.

 Python 3.y also searches for modules in: